29 Sep Upholstery – What’s special about it?

 Upholstery normally comprises large objects that have soft and resilient fillings to provide the comfort factor.
 They use modern polymer based materials to also produce light-weight articles and contain, in effect, a lot of air.
 The cover fabrics can use a variety of techniques to provide colour, texture and feel resulting in textiles that can be challenging to fire retard.
 This helps define the ignition risk.

 Research from the 1970 and 1980 period showed one very worrying aspect of the burning behaviour of upholstered furniture: small ignition sources (such as smoker’s materials) can ignite this large object and turn it into a very large secondary ignition source.
 This produced a large amount of smoke and toxic fumes in a restricted air supply burn scenario.
 More concerning was the delayed action effect demonstrated very conclusively by the data.
 The initial ignition source may have been accidentally left/dropped/applied in the late evening hours but the critical stage of the fire occurred some hours later when house occupants were not only asleep but in a different room.
+The smoke and toxic fumes went before the advance of the fire.

 To combat this risk it was necessary to design test procedures that assess the principal components of the upholstery but more importantly in a combination that imitated the construction of upholstery.
 Two Ignition test have proved an effective assessment of the identified risk based on smoulder and open flame ignition sources.